Michigan and Michigan State basketball to meet twice in 18 days in 2023-24 season

 Michigan's 2023-24 Big Ten schedule

-Michigan's Big Ten slate kicks off Dec.
+U-M's Big Ten slate kicks off Dec.
 5 at home against Indiana, followed by a trip to Iowa on Dec.
 10 for the second straight season, as the two league games before the calendar turns.

 U-M also has road games against Maryland, Nebraska, Northwestern and Rutgers.